 West comes and goes west, east comes and goes east

-For detailed information about the new parking procedures, click here.
+For detailed information about the parking procedures, click here.

 For individuals who require accessible parking, it is located in Festival West Parking close to the Main Gate.
 Our friendly traffic volunteer will confirm you have a Manitoba Parking Permit (or similar province/state placard) and help you find a spot.

 You will need to purchase a Provincial Park Pass to get into Birds Hill Provincial Park if you are driving to the festival.
-We encourage you to pick yours up at the Winnipeg Folk Festival Music Store before you get to the festival so you don’t have to stop and pay at the park gate.
+We encourage you to pick yours up at before you get to the festival so you don’t have to stop and pay at the park gate.
 You’ll get to the music quicker if you do!
+Provincial park passes are available most places that sell fishing licences.

 Birds Hill Park isn’t that far away from the city – close enough to bike to, in fact!
 The ride from downtown Winnipeg to the festival site takes about two hours.